-if correct would make him a member of the 1st Battalion/ the Royal Welsh Fusiliers.
-The battalion was stationed at Lucknow between 1887 and 1891 when it took part in the Hazara
+part"WF" which if correct would make him a member of the 1st Battalion/the Royal Welsh Fusiliers.
+The battalion was stationed at Lucknow beginning in 1887 and later took part in

-Expedition, His medal would seem to be the 1854 India General Service Medal with the clasp "Burma 1885-87" clasp.
+the Hazara Expedition of 1891.
+His medal would seem to be the 1854 India General Service Medal with the clasp "Burma 1885-87" clasp to which members of the battalion were

 While both mother and father have followed the photographer's instructions and look away from the camera as was customary at the time, the baby has decided to break with Victorian

-photographic protocol and look directly at the viewer.
-Under close examination the Colour-Sergeant appears to be holding a cigar in his right hand.
+photographic protocol and look defiantly at the viewer.
+Under close examination the colour-sergeant appears to be holding a cigar in his right hand.
 He also wears a crossed rifles

 marksmanship badge on his left cuff.